Changes coming to GIFT pricing - Local News 8

 Changes coming to GIFT pricing

-The reason for the change is to try to diversify the pricing to make the service more available for people, says Kade Marquez, Transit Coordinator for GIFT.
+The reason for the change is to try to diversify the pricing to make the service more available for people, GIFT Transit Coordinator Kade Marquez said.

 "In theory, what that will do is open up more available scheduled appointments for those people that need that, and also [make] more availability in general in the entire system.
 So those people that don't need a scheduled appointment can take advantage of a lower price on-demand ride, which we can achieve more of," Marquez said.

-Seniors over 60 will be able to ride for free from March 15-June 30th.
+Seniors over 60 will be able to ride for free from March 15 to June 30.
 Marquez is hopeful GIFT will be able to continue the free seniors program.

 "We will see funding dependent if we can continue the program to maintain free rides for seniors.
-We're hopeful that we can improve the need and get the budget through to EICAP to continue that program," said Marquez.
+We're hopeful that we can improve the need and get the budget through to EICAP to continue that program," Marquez said.

 Marquez also encourages people to try out the after-hours GIFT.

 "We still have an after-hours service on Thursdays, Fridays, and Saturday nights between 9 p.m. and 11 p.m., where everybody pays $10 for a ride.
-And all of those programs have been very successful," says Marquez.
+And all of those programs have been very successful," Marquez said.